Responsibility, Respect, Safety

 The University Lock-out Policy

-1. Room Changes: A room change freeze is in effect for the first two weeks of A and C terms, and the last two weeks of B and D term so that staff may ascertain accurate occupancy information.
+- Room Changes: A room change freeze is in effect for the first two weeks of terms A and C, and the last two weeks of terms B and D so that staff may ascertain accurate occupancy information.
 Room change requests should be first discussed with your Resident Advisor.
-The proper paperwork must be obtained from Residential Services and completed before making a room change.
-If approval for a room change is granted, the student must complete the proper check-out and check-in procedure with the Resident Advisor.
+Students must coordinate a room change with their Complex Coordinate to ensure proper procedure is followed.
 Students who move without going through the above procedures will be subject to disciplinary action.

-2. Winter Recess and Term Breaks: The residence halls close (with the exception of Farday, Fuller, Ellsworth, Salisbury Estates and East Hall) during the winter holiday recess.
-Dates of closing and re-opening are posted in the residence halls.
+- Winter Recess and Term Breaks: The residence halls close (with the exception of Fuller, Ellsworth, East Hall, Faraday Hall, and Salisbury Estates) during the winter holiday recess.
+Dates of closing and re-opening will be posted in the residence halls.
 The residence halls remain open during other term breaks.

-3. Term D Closing: The residence halls close each year at noon the day following the last day of classes.
-All students are expected to have turned in their keys, checked out with their Resident Advisor and removed all belongings from the residence halls by this time.
-Failure to turn in a key when vacating a residence hall will result in a lock change order and a charge to the student’s damage account.
+- Term D Closing: The residence halls close each year at noon two days following the last day of classes.
+All students are expected to have turned in their keys, checked out with their Resident Advisor, and removed all belongings from the residence halls by this time.
+Failure to turn in a key when vacating a residence hall will result in a lock change order and a charge to the student’s account.

 The University requires proper care and use of residence hall facilities at all times.
-Registered occupants of each room are responsible for keeping their room and its contents in good order and free from damage by themselves and others.
-The following are policies related to use of residential facilities.
+Registered residents of each room are responsible for keeping their room and its contents in good order and free from damage by themselves and others.
+The following are policies related to use of residential facilities:

-1. Sports or similar activities are not allowed in the lounges, residential corridors, stairwells, or any public area of the residence hall.
-Some examples are: Frisbee, basketball, rollerblading, golf, or use of Nerf or other toy guns.
+- Sports or similar activities are not allowed in the lounges, residential corridors, stairwells, or any public area of the residence hall.
+This includes, but is not limited to: Frisbee, basketball, rollerblading, golf, and use of Nerf or other toy guns.

-5. Items visible to the exterior of your room deemed, at the discretion of a WPI official, as inappropriate items will be asked to be removed.
+- Items visible to the exterior of student rooms deemed, at the discretion of a WPI official, as inappropriate will be asked to be removed.

-9. Bicycles may be stored in a residents room with the permission of all room occupants.
-Bicycles may not be stored in common areas or stairwells because they represent a hazard that may obstruct a fire exit.
+- Bicycles may be stored in a resident’s room with the permission of all room occupants.
+Bicycles may not be stored in common areas or stairwells because they may obstruct a fire exit.
 Mopeds or Motorcycles are not permitted inside residence halls or apartments.

-10. Waterbeds are not permitted in any residence facility.
+- Waterbeds not permitted in any residence hall.
 Personal beds are not allowed without authorization from Residential Services.